callitask/finance-api/SECRETS.md

 ## Overview

-This project adheres to a strict Zero-Trust security model.
+This project adheres to a strict Zero-Trust security model ("Fort Knox Suite").
 Hardcoded secrets are strictly prohibited in the codebase.
 All sensitive credentials are managed externally via **Infisical** and injected into the application runtime environment securely.

 ## Secret Injection Process (Flash & Wipe)